prettykool/prettykool/stuff.md

     Bought this because I needed something to keep up with my bad torrenting habits.
 Will probably suffice for the next year, or so.

+- Corsair Scimitar RGB ULTRA

+   This thing has 12(!) side-buttons.
+Map them to random stuff so I can use them whenever I want to.

 - Logitech G012

+    Backup mouse.
 I actually got this cheap thing in 2019(?) because the trackpad on my aforementioned previous laptop was in a beyond unusable state.
 Have kept with it since.

 ## Software
 - OS: Fedora Linux